 It’s easy to overlook that most tablet stands don’t include hardware for charging your tablet.
 In most cases, you’ll need to bring your own charging cable, and in some cases, there isn’t a lot of room for a charging cable at all.
 Our best advice: once you’ve narrowed your choices to a few models, make sure the one you pick has room for a charging cable.

 One of the biggest differentiators between tablet stands is what they’re made of: some are single pieces of metal, while others are made of plastic or even premium materials like suede or bamboo.
 Think about your specific needs and choose accordingly: if you need a stand that’s going to last forever, stick with those that are mostly or all metal.
 If you need a stand on a temporary basis, look at the less expensive plastic models.
+If you want to use a stand in the kitchen to display recipes while you cook, choose a material you can easily wipe down.

 All tablet stands can prop up your tablet, but there are a few key features that are worth watching out for.
 Here’s what separates the so-so models from the best of the bunch.